iamdonovan/spymicmac/doc/tutorials/micmac_processing/blocks.rst

 positions in the overlapping area - when the absolute DEMs and Orthophotos are created using ``Malt``, this difference will make combining the DEMs and Orthophotos more difficult.

-To prevent this issue, :py:meth:`spymicmac.micmac.combine_block_measures` will combine the individual GCP and Measures files for each block, so that ``Campari`` can be used to create a single absolute orientation for all of the images.
+To prevent this issue, :py:meth:`spymicmac.orientation.combine_block_measures` will combine the individual GCP and Measures files for each block, so that ``Campari`` can be used to create a single absolute orientation for all of the images.
 You can also run :py:meth:`spymicmac.micmac.iterate_campari` to iteratively run ``Campari``, removing any outlier GCPs to further refine/correct the orientation.

 The screenshot below shows the point cloud file for a set of 1455 historic images acquired over the Juneau Icefield.